Home» About Us

 EXPANDING OUR SERVICES . . .

 Under the direction of a volunteer Board of Directors, Lakeshore has continued to expand its efforts.
 Originally, the organization served persons with a long history of institutionalization.
-Since that time, the agency has distinguished itself with creative efforts to serve persons with severe reputations and with the development of programs unique to the Commonwealth for persons with mental retardation who have reached retirement age.
+Since that time, the agency has distinguished itself with creative efforts to serve persons with severe reputations and with the development of programs unique to the Commonwealth for persons with intellectual disabilities who have reached retirement age.
 In 1993, Lakeshore broadened its mission to include semi-independent living for persons with serious and persistent mental illness, once again creating a program not otherwise duplicated in the local service system.
-In 1994, the agency added Supported as well as Family Living services for persons with mental retardation.
-In 1997, Lakeshore initiated a contract with Cameron, Elk and McKean Office of Mental Retardation to open a facility in Kane, Pennsylvania for two persons with mental retardation residing at Warren Sate Hospital.
+In 1994, the agency added Supported as well as Family Living services for persons with intellectual disabilities.
+In 1997, Lakeshore initiated a contract with Cameron, Elk and McKean Office of Mental Retardation to open a facility in Kane, Pennsylvania for two persons with intellectual disabilities residing at Warren Sate Hospital.
 The facility opened in October of that year.
 A second home was opened in Kane and two more in DuBois, Pennsylvania in 1998, in response to the joint efforts of Cameron, Elk, McKean, Clearfield and Jefferson counties to bring a number of their residents home from institutional settings.
 This project was expanded by the opening of a home in Brockway, Pennsylvania in the spring of 1999 and a third home in Kane in June of 2001.

 EXPANDING TO CORRY, PENNSYLVANIA . . .